Img-Diff: Contrastive Data Synthesis for Multimodal Large Language Models: Evaluation of Data Quality and Diversity

 \subsection{Data Quality}

-To assess the quality of our Img-Diff dataset, we randomly select 1,000 instances of ``object replacement'' data and employ multiple professional dataset annotators to evaluate the samples based on three metrics.
+To assess the quality of the \textsc{Img-Diff} dataset, we randomly select 1,000 instances of ``object replacement'' data and employ multiple professional dataset annotators to evaluate the samples based on three metrics.
 The final scores are determined through a voting process.
-Specifically, the first metric is ``\textbf{Bounding Box Difference}'', which evaluates whether there are differences between the two sub-images of the same bounding box coordinate.
+Specifically, the first metric is ``\textbf{Bounding Box Difference}'', which evaluates whether there are differences between the two highlighted regions in pairs.
 If the objects are different, we score it as ``high''; if the objects are the same but their features (such as color, shape, etc.) are different, we score it as ``medium''; if the objects are the same and their features are similar, we score it as ``low''.
-The second metric is ``\textbf{Content Caption Accuracy}'', which evaluates whether the captions generated by Stage 1 of the Difference Captions Generator accurately describe the sub-images.
-If both captions of an image pair are correct, we score it as ``high''; if the captions identify the objects but incorrectly describe their features, we score it as ``medium''; if the captions incorrectly identify the objects, we score it as ``low''.
-The third metric is ``\textbf{Difference Caption Accuracy}'', which evaluates whether the final difference captions accurately describe the object differences between the image pairs.
-If the description is accurate, we score it as ``high''; if the object recognition is correct but the feature description is incorrect, we score it as ``medium''; if the object recognition is incorrect, we score it as ``low''.
-The results are shown in Figure \ref{tab:quality_table}.
+The second metric is ``\textbf{Content Caption Accuracy}'', which evaluates whether the captions generated by Stage 1 of the Difference Captions Generator accurately describe the two highlighted regions.
+If the captions are correct, we score it as ``high''; if the captions identify the objects but incorrectly describe their features, we score it as ``medium''; if the captions incorrectly identify the objects, we score it as ``low''.
+The third metric is ``\textbf{Difference Caption Accuracy}'', which evaluates whether the final difference captions accurately describe the object differences between highlighted regions of the image pairs.
+If the description is accurate, we score it as ``high''; if it recognizes the objects but the feature description is incorrect, we score it as ``medium''; if the object recognition is incorrect, we score it as ``low''.
+The results are shown in \Cref{tab:quality_table}.